Graduate Associate Teaching Award

 - Nominees may be from any graduate program or department.

-- The nominee must have met the requirements for holding a "Graduate Associate" appointment during the semester they taught as a GRA. (see the Graduate School Handbook) The GATA awards committee recognizes that the range of responsibilities and activities undertaken by GRAs are dependent upon the context in which they teach.
+- The nominee must have met the requirements for holding a "Graduate Associate" appointment during the semester they taught as a GTA. (see the Graduate School Handbook) The GATA awards committee recognizes that the range of responsibilities and activities undertaken by GTAs are dependent upon the context in which they teach.

 - The nominee must be a current student and must have a GPA of 3.0 or better at the time of nomination.